A-kly/School-Vault/SOC 225/Lecture 1.md

 	- How do you know how to conduct yourself in society or situations
 - How do you feel when you violate social norms
 	- Awkward, nervous, bad
-## What are social norms and how do we learn them
+## What Are Social Norms and how Do We Learn Them
 - Silent road map of expectations that guide behaviour
 - Rewards for conformity
 	- Shopping therapy
 		- It feels good to conform to the norm of buying something that we want, as it helps us feel a part of the greater social world
 - How do we learn these social norms that everyone is expected to know?
 - How do you feel when you violate social norms or witness someone doing so?
-## What is deviance in more detail?
+## What is Deviance in More Detail?
 - Is all deviance crime?
 	- No! eg. dying hair
 - Is all crime deviance?